tucnak/telebot/README.md

 # Contributing

 1. Fork it
-2. Clone develop: `git clone -b develop https://github.com/tucnak/telebot`
+2. Clone v3: `git clone -b v3 https://github.com/tucnak/telebot`
-3. Create your feature branch: `git checkout -b new-feature`
+3. Create your feature branch: `git checkout -b v3-feature`
 4. Make changes and add them: `git add .`
-5. Commit: `git commit -m "Add some feature"`
+5. Commit: `git commit -m "add some feature"`
-6. Push: `git push origin new-feature`
+6. Push: `git push origin v3-feature`
 7. Pull request

 # Donate

-I do coding for fun but I also try to search for interesting solutions and optimize them as much as possible.
+I do coding for fun, but I also try to search for interesting solutions and optimize them as much as possible.
 If you feel like it's a good piece of software, I wouldn't mind a tip!